Chickenpox most often affects children, but the vaccine has greatly decreased the number of cases.

 About 24 to 36 hours after the first symptoms begin, a rash of small, flat, red spots appears.
 The spots usually begin on the trunk and face, later appearing on the arms and legs.
 Some people have only a few spots.
 Others have them almost everywhere, including on the scalp and inside the mouth.

 Within 6 to 8 hours, each spot becomes raised.
 It forms an itchy, round, fluid-filled blister against a red background and finally crusts.
 Spots continue to develop and crust for several days.
 A hallmark of chickenpox is that the rash develops in crops so that the spots are in various forms of development at any affected area.
 Very rarely, the spots become infected by bacteria, which can cause a severe skin infection (cellulitis Cellulitis Cellulitis is a spreading bacterial infection of the skin and the tissues immediately beneath the skin.
 This infection is most often caused by streptococci or staphylococci.
-Redness, pain, and... read more or necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis characterized by death of infected skin and tissues (necrosis).
-The infected... read more ).
+Redness, pain, and... read more or necrotizing fasciitis Necrotizing Skin Infections Necrotizing skin infections, including necrotizing cellulitis and necrotizing fasciitis, are severe forms of cellulitis.
+These infections cause infected skin and tissues to die (necrosis).
+The... read more ).

 New spots usually stop appearing by the fifth day, the majority are crusted by the sixth day, and most disappear in fewer than 20 days.